 Academic Probation and Academic Warning:

-Since a 2.0 cumulative average is required for all Catholic University degrees, a student who falls below 2.0 is not making satisfactory progress.
+Because a 2.0 cumulative average is required for all Catholic University degrees, a student who falls below 2.0 is not making satisfactory progress.

 While on academic probation, a student may register for no more than four courses (of three or more credits each) and may not participate in extra-curricular activities such as student government or intercollegiate athletics.